Get your head around rental yield with our no-nonsense guide.

 What is rental yield?

 Rental yield is a measure of the return on a property investment.
-There are many factors that can affect rental yield, including property prices and regional disparities, capital appreciation, interest rates, demand growth and a fluctuating housing market.
+There are many factors that can affect rental yield, including property prices and regional disparities, interest rates, rental demand and a fluctuating housing market.

 What is a good rental yield?

-As a benchmark, a rental yield of 7% or more is considered 'very good'.
+As a benchmark, a gross rental yield of 7% or more is considered 'very good'.

 How to calculate rental yield